Félix Guattari: Clinic of La Borde

 Guattari was born in Villeneuve-les-Sablons, a working-class suburb of northwest Paris, France.
-He engaged in Trotskyist political activism as a teenager, before serving as a French psychoanalyst Jacques Lacan's apprentice and analysand in the early 1950s.
+He engaged in Trotskyist political activism as a teenager, before serving as French psychoanalyst Jacques Lacan's apprentice and analysand in the early 1950s.
 Subsequently, he worked at the experimental psychiatric clinic of La Borde (in the town of Cour-Cheverny) under the direction of Lacan's pupil Jean Oury.
 He first met Oury at a private psychiatric clinic in Saumery in the Loire Valley at the suggestion of Oury's brother Fernand, who had been Guattari's high school teacher.
 Guattari followed Oury to La Borde in 1955, two years after it had been established.
 At the time, La Borde was a venue for conversation among students of philosophy, psychology, ethnology, and social work.

 One particularly novel orientation developed at La Borde consisted of the suspension of the classical analyst/analysand pair in favour of an open confrontation in group therapy.
 In contrast to the Freudian school's individualistic style of analysis, this practice studied the dynamics of several subjects in complex interaction.
 It led Guattari into a broader philosophical exploration of, and political engagement with, a vast array of intellectual and cultural domains (philosophy, ethnology, linguistics, education, mathematics, architecture, etc.).